-Proton pump inhibitor (PPI) drugs such as omeprazole and lansoprazole are designed to prevent too much acid from being produced by the cells lining the stomach.
+Proton pump inhibitor (PPI) drugs such as Lansoprazole and Omeprazole are designed to prevent too much acid from being produced by the cells lining the stomach.
 This will counteract the formation of ulcers, reduce acid reflux and aid the healing procedure.

-There have been many debates into the differences between omeprazole and lansoprazole.
-Both can be used as an effective acid reflux treatment.
-Although they are from the same family of drugs, there are slight differences that may need to be considered when taking these drugs.
+There have been many debates into the differences between Lansoprazole and Omeprazole.
+Both can be used as an effective acid reflux treatment; they are from the same family of drugs.
+However, although from the same family, there are slight differences that may need to be considered when taking these drugs.

-You should also consult your doctor if you are anaemic or iron deficient when taking Lansoprazole.
-This is because when there is a reduction in acid in the stomach, the absorption of iron and ferrious sulphate is affected; thus reducing the efficacy of these drugs.
+You should also consult your doctor if you are anaemic or iron-deficient when taking Lansoprazole.
+This is because when there is a reduction in acid in the stomach, the absorption of iron and ferrous sulphate is affected; thus reducing the efficacy of these drugs.

 Omeprazole may enhance the anti-clotting effects of the anticoagulant warfarin.
 You should check your INR levels (blood clotting time) before taking this medication and upon stopping it.